The view of Uxmal from the Uxmal Maya Resort

 The Holiday Inn Express Merida, Mexico.

 We stayed two nights in Merida at the Holiday Inn Express.
 This hotel is near the mall and convention center, so you will have to drive to see the sights in downtown Merida.
-The hotel is within walking distance of the Gran Museo del Mundo Maya.
+The hotel, however, is within walking distance of the Gran Museo del Mundo Maya.

 Cancun – Wyndham Garden Cancun Downtown